xansec/picoCTF/README.md

 ## Notice

-This repository contains an older, standalone version of the platform used to run the picoCTF 2019 competition.
-Our development efforts are currently focused on our new web platform at [play.picoctf.org](http://play.picoctf.org), and this repo is not actively maintained.
+This repository contains an older, deprecated version of the picoCTF platform which was used to run the picoCTF 2019 competition.
+Our development efforts are currently focused on our new web platform at [play.picoctf.org](http://play.picoctf.org), and this repo is no longer maintained.

 If you are looking to host your own CTF, we recommend a modern tool such as [CTFd](https://github.com/CTFd/CTFd) or [kCTF](https://github.com/google/kctf).